RobDoan/siracha/README.md

 to create a rails app.

-Rails application will be generate with gems:
+Rails application will be generated with following gems and their configurations:

 - [Simple form][simpleform]
 - [Devise][devise]